Information for Faculty Nominators

 As you work with the ideas expressed above, your support letter needs to address the following:

-- Whether the sources used were appropriate for the scope of the argument and its method
+- The appropriateness of the sources used for the scope of the argument and its method

 - Whether the methods of research and argumentation were consistent with disciplinary standards